Wit-K/Guide-to-CO2-Reduction/analysis.md

 ---

 ## 6. Case Study: A Real Calculation Walkthrough
-*Putting the Theory into Practice*

-Let's look at a hypothetical experiment to see how we go from raw spreadsheet numbers to a final percentage.
+Let's look at a hypothetical experiment to see how we go from raw numbers to a final percentage.

 ### The Scenario
 You are testing a Silver (Ag) catalyst to produce Carbon Monoxide (CO).
 You run the experiment for 30 minutes.